 Groups also include an Active list that displays the most recent visitors to the group.
 Click on Active to see when people have last visited the group.

-To see a list of all public groups, click View More.
+To view a list of the members, click View All Members link.

-It will take you longer to decide on the group name than it will to create the group.
 Only teachers and school administrators can create groups.
-Students cannot create Groups.
+Students and parents cannot create groups.

 To create a group, do this

 - From the home screen, click My Groups.